SoheilBehravesh/BMMB852-FA25/wk01/README.md

 # relative path
 cd edu
 ```
-The difference is that absolute path starts with '/'.
+The difference is that absolute path starts with '/' or *root*.
 Relative path supposes that I am already in */home/soheil/edu*.